robbfountain/aws-s3-mime-handler/README.md

 });
 ```
 You can delete a message by calling the ```delete()``` method on a message object

 ```php
 $message = MessageCollector::fromBucket()->first();

 $message->delete();
 ```

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change

+Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)